wghglory/my-website/README.md

 # My Website

-Hello world 👋!
+Hello world! 👋

-[Welcome to my personal website made with Next.js](https://derekw.vercel.app/).
-I hosted a quite old one before 2017 using some templates, however, I cannot fully control the UI.
-Since next.js came to the world, I have been thinking about creating a modern site to share my thoughts and record my personal working stuff.

-My website includes the below aspects:
+I'm thrilled to welcome you to my new and improved [personal website crafted with Next.js](https://derekw.netlify.app/).
+In the past, I hosted a rather outdated site with generic templates, limiting my control over the user interface.
+However, with the advent of Next.js, I've been inspired to create a contemporary space to share my thoughts and document my professional journey.

+Here's a glimpse into the key components of my website:

-- Home section introducing me a little bit
+- **Home Section**: Get to know me a little better.
-- Experience section telling my skills
+- **Experience Section**: Explore my skill set and professional background.
-- Project section listing some projects
+- **Project Section**: Check out some of the exciting projects I've been working on.
-- Blog section, as the most important part, where I write posts periodically
-- Snippet section sharing some useful snippets
+- **Blog Section**: Dive into the heart of my site, where I regularly share insightful posts.
+- **Snippet Section**: Discover and make use of handy code snippets I've curated.

-Please leave comments and share you feedbacks!
-Thank you ❤️🤝
+I invite you to explore, leave comments, and share your valuable feedback.
+Your input is greatly appreciated!
+Thank you for visiting! ❤️🤝